CollerDevTeam/style-guides/CSS/css-guide.md

 ### Use a space between the last selector and the declaration block

 Always use a single space between the last selector and the opening brace that begins the declaration block.
 The opening brace should be on the same line as the last selector in a given rule.

+*Why?*: The helps to promote consistancy, and makes reading (and comparing) the code easier.

 Not Recommended (missing space):
   ```css